You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 My name is Ruby Peru.

-I am the very best at what I do for one simple reason: I’m the only biographer working for the public who uses a humorous writing style to heighten and explore the events of your life.
+I am the very best at what I do for one simple reason: I’m the only ghostwriter working for the public who uses a humorous writing style to heighten and explore the events of your life.

 I don’t write stand-up routines.